I have put together some of my top styling tips to help you choose what to wear to your photo shoot.

 Alrighty boys this one is pretty easy!
 You can’t go wrong with a pair of jeans or chinos and a plain coloured T shirt that matches the colour palette in Mum’s outfit.
 Your session is going to be super relaxed, and we want you to be too, so a shirt and tie is not required!

 Another great option for young boys is overalls.
 They allow you layer up in the cooler weather and the added texture always looks great!

 For babies and young boys my favourite on line store is Jamie Kay

 Once Mum has her outfit planned its time to bring in the colour palette from her outfit to style the girls.

 It’s all in the details…..I love capturing the little details that make a big difference!
 This can be as simple as ensuring the shoes match the outfit, or that your child’s favourite comfort toy is brought into the session.

-I advise agains short dresses as it can be difficult for girls to sit down without their knickers showing!
+I advise agains short dresses as it can be difficult for girls to sit down without their knickers or nappie showing!